 Dive day came, and the instructors took Gary, a French girl, and me on a shallow dive across from the island.
-They taught us how to breathe, equalize our ears, put on our gear, and what to do in case of emergency.
-I took a depth breath, asked not to get the bends, grabbed the instructor’s hand, and began to descend.
+They taught us how to breathe, equalize our ears, put on our gear, and what to do in an emergency.
+I took a deep breath, asked not to get the bends, grabbed the instructor’s hand, and began to descend.

 We began the dive on the surface, and I felt I was there for ages.
 I felt like I was descending.
 Then I stopped and looked around.
 Whoa!
 I was underwater.
-I looked at my gauge – I was 5 meters underwater!
-We continued diving down, reaching a depth of about 9 meters.
+I looked at my gauge.
+I was five meters underwater!
+We continued diving down, reaching a depth of about nine meters.
 The area had some good coral, but the fish were small, though their colors were amazing.
 And then, before I knew it, it was over.
 The air was gone, and it was time to come up.

 Later that afternoon, we went out on our second dive.
 My new dive buddy was Irina, a wily Portuguese girl who had also decided to learn on the spur of the moment.
 John took us out and taught us some dive skills.
 I was most nervous about taking off our regulators underwater.
 I’m still worried I’m going to get the bends.

 In order to get a PADI open-water license, you need to do four dives.
 Besides getting over my fear of breathing underwater, it turned out I was going to get over my fear of sharks.
 Once while in Belize, we went to a reef filled with nurse sharks.
 I refused to get in.
 I don’t do sharks.
 They scare me.
 Even if they are harmless.
 And what was dive number three?
 Shark feeding.